 You may think of Metro PCS when you hear Metro by T-Mobile.
 The two companies merged several years ago, but both brands still exist.
 The new Metro by T-Mobile plans offer the power of T-Mobile with the no-contract appeal of Metro PCS.

 The Metro by T-Mobile 10GB LTE plan includes unlimited talk and text, but it is only $40.

-The price and features are very similar to the Virgin Mobile 5GB plan and the Straight Talk Unlimited Plan.
+The price and features are very similar to the Straight Talk Unlimited Plan.
 However, the largest difference is the network each company uses.
-Metro uses the T-Mobile network, Virgin uses the Sprint network, and Straight Talk has access to all four major national networks of AT&T, Sprint, T-mobile, and Verizon.
+Metro uses the T-Mobile network and Straight Talk has access to all four major national networks of AT&T, Sprint, T-mobile, and Verizon.
 You just need to determine which network offers the best coverage in your area.

 With this unlimited data plan, you will have access to a large amount of data.
 Plus the ability to talk and text to your heart’s content.
 It is really a great option for anyone with a large need for data, but no desire to sign a contract.

 For each of the plans, you have the option to buy a phone or bring your own.
 If you bring your own phone, then you could potentially save some money.

 Buying a used cell phone is not complicated, but you will want to do some research to ensure that you get the best deal possible.
 Prepaid plans are a great option but remember to look for additional costs for adding on hotspots, unlimited talk, unlimited text, and the phone itself.
 For tips on how to find an affordable used cell phone read about the best places to buy used cell phones.

 Do you have a prepaid cellphone plan?
 Which one do you use?
 Let us know on social media.